Find your perfect value college

 - Reputation (according to U.S. News & World Report)

 Note: readers should be aware that College Scorecard data is based only on students who filed for federal financial aid (FAFSA); students who did not, are not calculated, so statistics may be somewhat skewed, especially for colleges that appeal to wealthier students.
+We include best-value public universities and private colleges.

 University of Florida